cleemullins/BokehTesting/Bokeh.md

 The camera used is a Nikon D5, which is a full-frame camera.
 I shoot with this for the  low-light / high-ISO capabilities and the stunning focus system.

  Settings are:
-1. Aperature mode, set to the fastest setting of the lens.
+1. Aperture mode, set to the fastest setting of the lens.
 2. ISO 100.
-Shutter speed floated to wheatever the camera decided was correct.
+Shutter speed floated to whatever the camera decided was correct.
 3. Images are all shot in RAW, then bulk auto-processed through Lightroom hitting "Auto".
 4. Lightroom Lens Corrections were NOT applied.